Introduction

 That is, some bugs like the plant, while others do not like it.

-So just target the pests that feed on your plant.
+Target the pests that feed on your plant.

 Different crops attract different pests.